-Turnitin rolled out AI writing detection in April 2023 and has refined it through 2025.
+Turnitin rolled out AI writing detection in April 2023.
 It is the dominant detector in academic settings.
-If you used ChatGPT, Claude, or Gemini to assist with a paper, this page covers what Turnitin actually checks and how to humanize the prose so it reads like your own work.
+This page covers what it actually checks and how to humanize ChatGPT, Claude, or Gemini output before submission.

 How Turnitin's AI detection works